pcowgill/ReactNativify/README.md

 ## Feedback

-I can't promise that I'll be able to respond to issues filed, but they're definiitely welcome.
+I can't promise that I'll be able to respond to issues filed, but they're definitely welcome.
 Even more so Pull Requests.